KPkoodit/KPkoodit/README.md

 ## Tervehdys!
-Hello!

 Täältä löytyy opintojeni aikana tehtyjä projekteja ja koodaustehtäviä.
-Repot on siirretty tähän profiiliin, jotta olisi helpompi tarkastella minkälaisiin projekteihin olen opintojen aikana osallistunut.
+Olen valinnut tähän repositioon muutaman projektin, jotka näyttävät minkälaisia teknologioita olen päässyt käyttämään.
 Suurin osa projekteista on tehty ryhmätyönä, jonka jälkeen olen jatkanut niiden kehittämistä omalla ajallani.

-Suosittelen tutustumaan tuoreimpiin repoihin keväästä 2023 alkaen
+## Hello!

-Here you can find projects and assignments created during my studies.
-The repositories were moved to this profile to make it easier to review what kind of projects I have participated in during my studies.
+Here you can find projects and assignments created during my studies.I have selected a few projects for this repository to show the types of technologies I have had the opportunity to work with.
 Most of the projects have been created by a group of students and I have continued to developing them in my free time.
-Please, check the projects starting from 2023, they are the most complete ones

-Tuoreimmasta vanhimpaan:
 **Koneoppiminen**, kevät/spring 2024

 **Koiratarha2.0 - Client, Api ja Auth**, syksy/autumn 2023

 **Kolikkosieppari**, kesä/summer 2023

 **Budjettisovellus**, kevät/spring 2023

 **Suunnittelumallit**, kevät/spring 2023
-**KiviPaperiSakset**, kevät/spring 2023
-**Simulaattori**, syksy/autumn 2022
-**KoiratarhaOriginal**, kevät/spring 2022

 <!--
 **KPkoodit/KPkoodit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.